nus-cs2103-AY2122S1/ip/docs/README.md

 ### Marking a task as done
 Marks the task at a specified index as done. `list` to get the list of tasks and indicies.
 The usage is `done [task index]`.

-Example: `delete 1` - deletes the task at index 1.
+Example: `done 1` - marks the task at index 1 as done.

 Expected outcome:
 ```